Bennylave/ydnatl/README.md

 </mytag>
 ```

-You can use the event callbacks or properties/methods directly to load further child elements, fetch data or any other programmatic task to enrich or contruct your tag.
+You can use the event callbacks or properties/methods directly to load further child elements, fetch data or any other programmatic task to enrich or contruct your tag on loading, render or even after render.

+You can take this further and contruct an entire page as a component where everything needed for the page is contained within the element class itself.
+This is a great way to build websites.

 Contributions
 -----------------

 Contributions, suggestions and improvements are all welcome.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 License
 -----------------